Alpina B3 (E90): Development and introduction

 The company re-introduced one of their signature exterior colours for the B3 namely Alpina Green as Alpina Green II.
 However, the car could be ordered in any colour out of the standard exterior colours as offered on its predecessor.
-The exterior changes included optional Alpina pinstripes, a front spoiler with Alpina lettering, a rear lip spoiler and a light weight Akrapovic stainless steel exhaust system with quad exhaust tips.
+The exterior changes included optional Alpina pinstripes, a front spoiler with Alpina lettering, a rear lip spoiler and a lightweight Akrapovic stainless steel exhaust system with quad exhaust tips.
 The exhaust system had a floating tip design, a first to be used on an Alpina vehicle.
 Buyers were offered a choice of three 20-spoke alloy wheels: 18 or 19-inch "Classic" (8" and 9" wide) and 19-inch "Dynamic" (set of 5 quadruple spokes, 8.5" and 9.5" wide).
 Facelift versions had additional "Classic C10" option in 19" (widths remained as in the original ones).

-The interior included Alpina logos and lettering, Alpina side sills, heated sport seats, wood trim, Lavalina leather upholstery, cruise control, Alpina floor mats and Alpina gauges with the speedometer reading up to 190 mph on the European models.
+The interior includes Alpina logos and lettering, Alpina side sills, heated sport seats, wood trim, Lavalina leather upholstery, cruise control, Alpina floor mats and Alpina gauges with the speedometer reading up to 190 mph on the European models.
 The interior could be customised to the customer specifications by the Alpina interior department.

 The suspension system of the B3 utilised a mixture of in-house developed components and BMW components.
-The coupé and cabriolet version used the shocks from the 335i Sport while the Saloon and Wagon variants used the shocks as found on the standard 335i.
+The coupé and cabriolet version used the shocks from the 335i Sport, while the Saloon and Wagon variants used the shocks as found on the standard 335i.
 The coil springs as found on the 335i Sport are used throughout the B3 versions.
-The rear subframe bushings are the same as those found on the 335d while the secondary springs used are a mixture of those found on the 335xd and 335i Sport.
-The front stabilisers are the same as used on the 335i Sport while the rear stabilisers are bespoke units which are smaller than those found on the 335i.
+The rear subframe bushings are the same as those found on the 335d, while the secondary springs used are a mixture of those found on the 335xd and 335i Sport.
+The front stabilisers are the same as used on the 335i Sport, while the rear stabilisers are bespoke units which are smaller than those found on the 335i.
 The use of different stabilisers allow for a better turn in and safe cornering.
 The suspension geometry is shared with the D3.